stonepros/stone/doc/rados/operations/crush-map-edits.rst

 	device 2 osd.2
 	device 3 osd.3

-In most cases, each device maps to a single ``ceph-osd`` daemon.
+In most cases, each device maps to a single ``stone-osd`` daemon.
 This is normally a single storage device, a pair of devices (for example, one for data and one for a journal or metadata), or in some cases a small RAID device.